gitpod-samples/workshop/WORKSHOP.md

    ```
    https://app.gitpod.io/#https://github.com/gitpod-samples/workshop
    ```
-5. Wait for the workspace to initialize.
+5. Wait for the environment to initialize.
 This may take 2-3 minutes on first launch as it:
    - Builds the dev container
    - Installs Node.js dependencies via Ona automations
    - Starts PostgreSQL service via Ona automations